osinnworld/100DaysOfCode/README.md

-# Simple C Programs - ALX SE
+# Simple C Programs - Jenny's Lectures

 Welcome to the collection of simple C programs created as a result of the knowledge acquired from ALX Software Engineering (SE) training.
 This repository contains a set of basic C programs to help beginners understand various concepts in C programming.